Haridas Bhattacharya

 Haridas Bhattacharyya (1891–1956) was a Bengali Indian philosopher, author and educationist, known for his works on comparative religion.

 Early life

 He was born in an orthodox Brahmin family on 7 November 1891, at Bhatpara, West Bengal to Pandit Ramprasanna Bhattacharyya, a scholar at the princely court of Krishnanagar and a Sanskrit scholar.

 Education

 After school, Bhattacharyya joined Calcutta's Scottish Church College from where he graduated in 1912.
 He obtained a master's degree in philosophy from the University of Calcutta in 1914, and a law degree in 1917.
 During this time, he passed the poetry examination of the Board of Sanskrit Studies.
-He also won the Roychand-Premchand scholarship and the Mowat gold medal at the Scottish Church College for his thesis on the Evolution of the Soul.
+He also won the Premchand Roychand Scholarship and the Mowat gold medal at the Scottish Church College for his thesis on the Evolution of the Soul.

 Career

 Bhattacharyya joined the Scottish Church College in 1915, as a lecturer of philosophy and logic.
 Later in 1917, he began teaching philosophy and experimental psychology at the University of Calcutta.
 After the University of Dhaka was established in 1921, he joined the department of philosophy as a Reader.
 He served as editor of the journal Dhaka University Studies and as a member of the editorial board of Philosophical Quarterly Journal.

 Bhattacharyya delivered many prestigious lectures such as the Stephanos – Nirmalendu Ghosh lectures on Foundations of Living Faiths at the University of Calcutta (1933–34) and the Madanmohan Malavya Commemoration lecture at the Banaras Hindu University.
 After the partition of 1947, he relocated to the department of Indology at the Banaras Hindu University.
 He died in Calcutta on 20 January 1956.